- Discover Madrid

-Manzanares El Real, where the community of Madrid was founded
+Manzanares El Real, where the region of Madrid was first founded

 In the national Park of the Guadarrama mountain range, at the gates of la Pedriza, lays the Castillo de Manzanares el Real, the best preserved of the community of Madrid, in a place with lots of history, heritage and culture, declared a historic-artistic monument in 1931.

 A castle whose history goes back to the reconquest, when the area was in conflict between the Lords of Segovia and Madrid.
 After the mediation of Alfonso X, the control of the Crown was passed on to him and was named "El Real de Manzanares".
 At the end of the 14th century the Royal of Manzanares passed into the hands of Mendoza, which enjoyed its maximum splendour during the following two centuries.